brudulje/960/README.md

       CFFTRDTC   Allez!

 The `-f` option will give the FEN string for the chosen starting position.
-THe FEN string will allways be in English:
+The FEN string will allways be in English:

     $ python 960.py -l nl -f
       HPDKLLPH   Succes!